Medical clinic shuttering after province cuts payments for virtual care | CBC News

 People in Mallorytown and the surrounding area have spent the past few weeks signing a petition to save the clinic.

-Angie Cowan is one of the petition creators, and she said copies left at popular stops including the library, post office and Royal Canadian Legion have collected hundreds of signatures.
+Angie Cowan is one of the petition creators.
+She said copies left at popular stops including the library, post office and Royal Canadian Legion have collected hundreds of signatures.

 "It's hard to get in and out of the dump unless you sign the petition," she said with a laugh.